ashleybaxter/iamashley/_posts/2017-03-27-a-look-at-jacks-figures-7-months-in.markdown

 When I launched Jack I had no idea what would work.
 I still don't.
 But 6-7 months in I'm building a better picture of where to focus my time, energy and money.

 Content is performing well.
 I think this is because most insurers don't cater their content to creative professionals.
 They can tell you why a tradesman needs insurance or a solicitor, but not a <a href="https://withjack.co.uk/insurance-for-web-designers/">web designer</a> or developer.

 Some of the <a href="https://withjack.co.uk/insurance/2017/03/21/4-horror-stories-about-creative-businesses-that-should-have-had-insurance.html">stories I'm sharing</a> about insurance for creatives invoke action or <a href="https://withjack.co.uk/insurance/2017/01/18/planting-the-insurance-seed.html">plant a seed</a>.
+I've just paid for sponsored content on a popular blog, so it will be interesting to see how that converts.

 I also built <a href="https://whatinsurance.withjack.co.uk">a tool</a> that generated more quotes in 2 days than the entire week before.
-Few of these have converted yet, but I'm hoping there's a delayed effect.
+Few of these have converted yet, but I'm hoping there's a delayed effect and it's a slow burner.
 The response to the tool has been positive.

 ![Check out those RT's!](http://iamashley.co.uk/images/posts/twitter_tool_reaction.jpg)

-As the months progress, I'm hoping less of my marketing will be guesswork and more decisions will be informed by analytics and data.
-Something tells me, though, that it doesn't matter if you're 7 months or 7 years in—marketing is largely about guesswork!
+As the months progress, I'm hoping less of my marketing will be guesswork and more decisions will be informed by data.

+Something tells me, however, that it doesn't matter if you're 7 months or 7 years in—marketing is a constant experiment and full of surprises.